 One aspect of DIY investing is the need to rebalance your portfolio manually when the portfolio asset allocations diverge from your target allocations.
 There are two approaches I take to bring back the portfolio to my desired asset mix:

-- Funds Switching: Every quarter or so, I switch the grant money that have been deposited in the money market funds into buying funds that I want more of.
+- Funds Switching: Every quarter or so, I switch the grant money that has been deposited in the money market funds into buying funds that I want more of.
 Essentially what this means is that I “sell” or “withdraw” the funds in money market funds and use it to buy another fund that has fallen below its target allocation.
-For example, say TD US Index Fund-e has falls from my desired level of 30% to 25%, then I will buy more of the fund using funds that have accumulated in the TD Money Market Fund.
+For example, say TD US Index Fund-e has fallen from my desired level of 30% to 25%, then I will buy more of the fund using funds that have accumulated in the TD Money Market Fund.
 This method works well because there is no short-term trading penalty for withdrawing or switching money market funds.

 Other Things to Note

 TD e-Series Funds are not A-CESG friendly: If you are eligible to receive the additional Canada Education Savings Grant (CESG), Canada Learning Bond and other provincial education savings incentives, please note that TD e-Series funds do not support them.
 For these additional grants, you will need to open a separate account such as a term Guaranteed Investment Certificates (GIC) to receive the funds.

 Set up a Pre-authorised Purchase Plan (PPP): You can set up a PPP for as little as $25/fund on a weekly, biweekly, monthly or even less frequent basis.
 The funds are automatically applied to purchase funds according to your defined allocation.
 Makes your investing pretty easy and stress-free!

-Using Bank of Montreal’s Education Savings Calculator, a child born in 2016 would potentially require $96,518 or more to obtain a 4 year degree from the University of Calgary (for example) by 2034.
+Using the Bank of Montreal’s Education Savings Calculator, a child born in 2016 would potentially require $96,518 or more to obtain a 4-year degree from the University of Calgary (for example) by 2034.